NYC Mayor Eric Adams speaks at Queens church just day after pleading not guilty to federal charges

 Politicians split on whether Mayor Adams should resign

-Meanwhile on Friday, Ingrid Lewis-Martin, chief adviser to the mayor, had her phone seized upon return to the United States from a vacation in Japan, her attorney said.
+Meanwhile, Ingrid Lewis-Martin, chief adviser to the mayor, had her phone seized on Friday upon her return to the U.S. from a vacation in Japan, her attorney said.

 Investigators also searched her Brooklyn home, sources told ABC News.